 He composed many of his female music ensembles for the Ospedale della Pietà, a home for abandoned children.

 He was born to parents Giovanni Battista Vivaldi, a barber and professional violist, and Camilla Calicchio.
-He grew up with five siblings: Margarita Gabriela, Cecilia Maria, Bonaventura Tomaso, Zanetta Anna, and Francesco Gaetano.
+He grew up with eight siblings: Margarita Gabriela, Cecilia Maria, Bonaventura Tomaso, Zanetta Anna, Francesco Gaetano, Iseppo Gaetano, Iseppo Santo and Gerolama Michela.

 His concertos and arias deeply influenced Johann Sebastian Bach.